Chapter 2. The Office of Admissions and the Office of the Registrar

 - Students must complete transfer procedures by the end of the eighth class day of the semester (or the fourth class day of the summer session).

-- Graduate students not previously admitted to the University as undergraduates may transfer from the Graduate School to an undergraduate college or school only if they (1) meet the general conditions for transfer, (2) satisfy any pertinent admission requirements for that undergraduate college or school, and (3) have the additional approval of the director of admissions.
+- Graduate students not previously admitted to the University as undergraduates may transfer from the Graduate School to an undergraduate college or school only if they (1) meet the general conditions for transfer, (2) satisfy any pertinent admission requirements for that undergraduate college or school, and (3) have the additional approval of the vice provost of admissions.

 Subchapter 2–800.
 The Official Transcript of Academic Record